KBNLresearch/intro-kb-apis/tutorial.md

 number of parameters.
 The base URL for the search API is `http://jsru.kb.nl/sru/sru`.
 As a first parameter the `operation` that is to be performed is specified, which in this case is `searchRetrieve` for a regular search query.
 We are searching the collection of digitized typoscripts, which is indicated with the `x-collection` parameter.
 Collections present in the index may have a name that is different form the set name in the metadata repository.
 Here, the collection name is `ANP`, in capitals, and the SRU syntax, like OAI-PMH, is case sensitive.
 Finally, the keyword we are interested in searching is `nobelprijs`, which is thus entered after the `query` field.

-The [response] (sru_search_retrieve.xml) to this request will contain the search results in XML format, along with some general information about the request, such as the version of the SRU protocol being used, the time it took to process the request, and the total number of search results found.
+The [response] (responses/sru_search_retrieve.xml) to this request will contain the search results in XML format, along with some general information about the request, such as the version of the SRU protocol being used, the time it took to process the request, and the total number of search results found.

 ## Other SRU parameters